 He turned his head.
 "No. You didn't hurt me."
 He gave her a strange smile.
 "Just trying to tame the wolf inside."

-He rolled over.
-His body was pressed against her side.
+He rolled over, lay pressed against her side.
 "There's more than one wolf inside me."

 "Is that supposed to scare me?"
-She watched his face come closer to her own.
+She didn't try to stop him as he moved closer.

 "Hope not.
 Was going more for exciting you."
 His hand tangled in her hair.

 She studied his face.
 His mouth was curved slightly in a small smile, his eyes were intent on her own.
-She knew he was judging what she would do.
+She knew he was judging what she'd do.
 One move from her and he'd stop.
 One move from her and he'd realize what a bad idea this was.

 She didn't move.
 His mouth crept nearer.